Woman allegedly found hiding in Lincoln hotel ceiling, more than a third of a pound of meth in car outside

 When they pulled up in unmarked vehicles, they say she ran.

 Fresh tracks in the snow led them to a hotel room.
 When they searched, they found an 18-inch hole in a bathroom wall that led to another room.
-They say they found her hiding in the ceiling.
+They say they found Edie hiding in the ceiling.

-They say searches of the hotel room and a crate she was seen carrying to a car outside led to a total of 167.5 grams of meth, which converts to nearly 6 ounces.
+They say searches of the hotel room and the crate she was seen carrying led to a total of 167.5 grams of meth, which converts to nearly 6 ounces.

 LATEST MISSING PERSONS CASES